donsheehy/datastructures/prose/12_mappings.md

 ## It's Too Slow!

 Our goal is to to get the same kind of constant-time operations as in the `dict` class.
 Right now, we are very far from that.
-Currently, we need linear time to get put, and check membership.
+Currently, we need linear time to `get`, `put`, and check membership.
 To do better, we're going to need a new idea.
 The `ListMapping` takes linear time because it has to iterate through the list.
 We could make this faster if we had many short lists instead of one large list.
 Then, we just need to have a quick way of knowing which short list to search or update.

 We're going to store a list of `ListMappings`.
 For any key `k`,  we want to compute the index of the *right* `ListMapping` for `k`.
 We often call these `ListMapping`s *buckets*.
 This term goes back to the idea that you can quickly group items into buckets.
 Then, when looking for something in a bucket, you can check all the items in there assuming there aren’t too many.